- RCPCH response to COVID-19 - modified assessments table

 - Administer intravenous injections

-DOPS assessments primarily link to the following curriculum domains:
+DOPS assessments primarily link to the curriculum domain:

 - Procedures (D3)

-DOPS assessments can also be used to secondarily demonstrate the following curriculum domains:
+DOPS assessments can also be used to secondarily demonstrate the domains:

 - Professional values and behaviours (D1)